 Another key impediment to regulatory approval of regenerative medicine products is manufacturing challenges because: 1) the products themselves are "living medicines" that have intrinsic variability in their quality attributes; 2) the manufacturing processes for these "living medicines" are complex and costly; and 3) arriving at quality attributes for novel products produced under novel manufacturing processes is challenging.
 Accordingly, "commercial ready" processes are typically delayed until later stages of clinical development, once the therapeutic candidate has demonstrated clinical proof of concept.
-While this is understandable from a financial and resource planning perspective, it has the net result of stacking a significant manufacturing bottleneck right before the regulatory approval finish line.
+While this is understandable from a financial and resource planning perspective, this approach risks significant bottlenecks to final regulatory approval.
 Compounding these barriers, there is also a talent pool gap and shortage in a trained manufacturing workforce for regenerative medicine products.
 California's current education and training infrastructure is unable to rapidly deploy expert personnel and leaders to keep up with the increasing workforce demand of the regenerative medicine manufacturing industry.
 There is a clear need for coordinated education and training programs in the state that not only meet the demand from the industry but also create efficient on-ramps for diverse workforce participation.

 CIRM has defined the need for a California Manufacturing Network that combines academic innovation and industry expertise to address critical manufacturing and analytical bottlenecks and coordinates training programs that build a diverse and expertly trained manufacturing workforce in California.
-CIRM will establish a statewide manufacturing network comprising academic process development and GMP manufacturing facilities and industry manufacturing partners to support the needs of a rapidly growing regenerative medicine industry in California, including workforce development.
+CIRM will establish a statewide manufacturing network comprising academic process development and GMP manufacturing facilities as well as industry manufacturing partners to support the needs of a rapidly growing regenerative medicine industry in California, including workforce development.
 The network will de-risk the development of transformative regenerative medicine therapies, advance the development and adoption of manufacturing technology platforms, promote adoption of quality standards such as quality-by-design, and educate, train, and employ a diverse California workforce.

 CIRM's California Manufacturing Network will require collaboration and coordination between academic institutions and industry manufacturing partners, including those within CIRM's Industry Alliance Program.
 CIRM will fund a network of academic GMP manufacturing facilities to enhance operations that will better support early process development, early GMP manufacturing and eventual transfer of the manufacturing process to industry partners.
-As a network, the academic GMP facilities would co-develop standardized approaches for technology transfer, and share specialized competencies and technologies.
-Industry partners, through their own business models, will provide access to early partnering opportunities for CIRM-funded projects, provide specialized materials and manufacturing technologies, analytics expertise, early and late-stage manufacturing capacity, and regulatory and quality expertise.
-In this way, member organizations would create synergies and produce output that would not be possible on their own.
+As a network, the academic GMP facilities will co-develop standardized approaches for technology transfer, and share specialized competencies and technologies.
+Industry partners, through their own business models, will give access to early partnering opportunities for CIRM-funded projects, provide specialized materials and manufacturing technologies, analytics expertise, early and late-stage manufacturing capacity, and regulatory and guality expertise.
+In this way, member organizations will create synergies and produce output that would not be possible on their own.

 To address the need for a trained workforce in manufacturing, CIRM will leverage its existing education pillar programs and the California manufacturing network.
-CIRM, in collaboration with the California manufacturing network, will coordinate development of efficient and accessible education curricula and hands-on training programs for cell and gene therapy manufacturing at California community colleges and universities.
+CIRM, in collaboration with this network, will coordinate the development of efficient and accessible education curricula and hands-on training programs for cell and gene therapy manufacturing at California community colleges and universities.
 CIRM will facilitate internship and certification programs across the California manufacturing network to support specialization and advancement opportunities in process development, manufacturing, and quality and CMC regulatory career pathways.
-Finally, it will help address the challenge of leadership turnover at California academic manufacturing facilities by supporting recruitment and mentoring programs for development of talented manufacturing leaders.
-Human neural progenitor cells (CNS10-NPC) from the laboratory of Dr. Clive Svendsen are currently being tested in clinical trails for ALS and Retinitis Pigmentosa 5-Year Strategic Goals Expand Alpha Clinics and create Community Care Centers of Excellence that support diverse patient participation in the rapidly maturing regenerative medicine landscape
+Finally, it will help address the challenge of leadership turnover at California academic manufacturing facilities by supporting recruitment and mentorship programs for the development of talented manufacturing leaders.

+Human neural progenitor cells (CNS10-NPC) from the laboratory of Dr. Clive Svendsen are currently being tested in clinical trials for ALS and Retinitis Pigmentosa

+Expand Alpha Clinics and create Community Care Centers of Excellence that support diverse patient participation in the rapidly maturing regenerative medicine landscape